 Over time, small leaks can develop in the exhaust system.
 But, eventually, all leaks get bigger.
 To inspect for small leaks, have your mechanic start at the engine and go all the way back to the tailpipe.
 Be sure they check where the exhaust manifold mates to the cylinder head, as this can be a vulnerable place.

-Vibrations when you touch the steering wheel, foot pedals, or seat are typical signs of a rusty exhaust.
-On vehicles that don’t take many long trips, the muffler and pipes don’t get hot enough to evaporate collected water.
+If vibrations occur when you touch the steering wheel, foot pedals, or seat, you may have a rusty exhaust system.
+When vehicles don’t take many long trips, the muffler and pipes don’t get hot enough to evaporate collected water.
 The leftover condensation just sits there and, as a result, the system rusts over time.
 If you notice an abnormal vibration or loss of power when operating your car, you should have the exhaust system checked as soon as possible.

 4) Reduced Gas Mileage